18 Incredible Set Menus You Need To Try

 The River Restaurant by Gordon Ramsay is set inside The Savoy, one of London’s most iconic hotels, so the set lunch menu really couldn’t be better value for the surroundings.

-Two courses is £32, three courses is £39, and for that there’s a great selection of dishes, including wild leek and potato soup; fish cake with spinach, watercress sauce and trout roe; BBQ soy glazed aubergine with crispy shallot and chilli; and sticky toffee pudding with clotted cream ice cream.
+Two courses are £37, three courses are £45, and for that there’s a great selection of dishes, including seabass ceviche, burrata, BBQ soy glazed aubergine, and sticky toffee pudding with clotted cream ice cream.

 Indigo at One Aldwych